Messihong/cloudbomb/README.md

 And used to detect the deployment issue and try to correct the configuration.

-All the code would be integrated to Django.
+All the code would be integrated to Django within a Docker container.